FiV0/kamili/README.md

 The second is using [pedestal](https://github.com/pedestal/pedestal).

-The main differenc between the two setups is that the first uses middlewares and second uses interceptors.
+The main differenc between the two setups is that the first uses middleware and second uses interceptors.
 I wanted to test both of these and haven't decided on which one makes writing request/response handling easier.
 You can switch between these two options in the [edn file](resources/kamili/system.edn)